Darlaa's Story

 you, and pain medicine only slightly dulls the nightmare away.
 Some doctors have even told

 you that there's nothing wrong with you.
-Welcome to the world of an RSD patient who is
+Welcome to the world of an RSD patient who is out

-Today I am going to go over the symptoms of RSD and discuss some possible treatments.
+am going to go over the symptoms of RSD and discuss some possible treatments.

 RSD, also known as Complex Regional Pain Syndrome, has many symptoms, but not every

 RSD patient experiences exactly the same types or amounts of ailments.
-An initial injury,
+An initial injury, pain,

-usually also occurs, which in turn causes a stiffness of joints.
-The last major symptom of
+which in turn causes a stiffness of joints.
+The last major symptom of RSD, which may be a

-RSD, which may be a major factor in making a diagnosis, is a difference in temperature,
+major factor in making a diagnosis, is a difference in temperature, usually colder, and color,

-usually colder, and color, usually a purple or black hue, of the affected area as compared to
+usually a purple or black hue, of the affected area as compared to the rest of the body.

-the rest of the body.
-Complex Regional Pain Syndrome is a permanent condition and several
+Complex Regional Pain Syndrome is a permanent condition and several complications can

-complications can occur if not tended to early.
-Without proper and early treatment, the
+occur if not tended to early.
+Without proper and early treatment, the disease may progress in

-disease may progress in a worsening of symptoms, or it could spread throughout the body
+a worsening of symptoms, or it could spread throughout the body involving an entire limb or

-involving an entire limb or the whole body.
-According to Mr. Finniss, a member of the
+the whole body.
+According to Mr. Finniss, a member of the medicine faculty at the University

-medicine faculty at the University of Sydney, Complex Regional Pain Syndrome is a fairly
+of Sydney, Complex Regional Pain Syndrome is a fairly new diagnosis, and there are very

-new diagnosis, and there are very little amounts of information on this condition, thus
+little amounts of information on this condition, thus creating a difficult diagnosis.

 Sadly, there are very few treatment options available due to the fact that little is known about